MicrosoftDocs/bot-docs/articles/adaptive-expressions/adaptive-expressions-prebuilt-functions.md

 *Example 1*

 Suppose the current timestamp is **2018-02-01T00:00:00.000Z**.
-This example adds five days to that timestamp:
+This example subtracts five days from that timestamp:

 ```
 getPastTime(5, 'Day')